diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/views/personal/PersonalizationView.tsx.md

 ### A Fable for the Builder: The Color of the Sky

 (They say you cannot change the world.
 That you can only change yourself.
 We thought, why not both?
 This `Personalization` view is a testament to that idea.
-It is the place where you, the user, are given the power to change the very color of the sky in your own digital world.)
+It is the place where you, the creator, are given the power to change the very color of the sky in your own digital world.)

 (A simple background image may seem trivial.
 A cosmetic choice.
 But we saw it as something deeper.
 It is an act of claiming a space, of making it your own.
 It is the difference between a sterile, generic hotel room and your own home.
 We wanted this Instrument to feel like home.)